 • 100% natural latex, organic cotton cover

-• No chemicals, very durable
+• Chemical-free, very durable

-• Hypoallergenic, ideal for sensitive individuals, 10-year warranty
+• Hypoallergenic, ideal for sensitive individuals

-Discover the Kipli natural latex mattress
+Discover the natural latex Kipli mattress

 5. Someo Aurore 400 — French and firm mattress

-• High resilience foam, French manufacturing
+• High-resilience foam, French manufacturing

 • Reversible, excellent ventilation